conradludgate/tl-async-runtime/README.md

 Running 20s test @ http://localhost:8080/json
   12 threads and 500 connections
   Thread Stats   Avg      Stdev     Max   +/- Stdev
-    Latency    41.82ms    1.33ms  60.03ms   93.04%
-    Req/Sec     0.98k   122.88     1.24k    58.54%
+    Latency   126.14ms   43.27ms 220.68ms   57.62%
+    Req/Sec   325.27     38.86   440.00     73.58%
-  235139 requests in 20.08s, 34.09MB read
+  77761 requests in 20.04s, 11.27MB read
-Requests/sec:  11711.46
+Requests/sec:   3879.42
-Transfer/sec:      1.70MB
+Transfer/sec:    575.85KB
 ```

 ### Conclusion

-Tokio's single-threaded performance has 2x the throughput, and 10x the throughput when multi-threaded.
+Tokio's has a similar latency and roughly 4x the throughput
-It also has 10x the single-threaded latency and 50x when multi-threaded.

-This is expected.
+Tokio also has a similar multi-threaded vs single-threaded performance in this example.
+This runtime seems to have a degraded performance when attempting to use multiple threads.
+This may be a result of lock contensions as a result of not optimising the data structures.

 Using [lines of code](https://gist.github.com/conradludgate/417ef86f1764b41606f400de247692bf) as an estimate for complexity, tokio is ~60x more complex.
-This would account for the longer latencies of bookkeeping and a more highly tuned runtime to support more req/s.

-I consider this to be a success.
-We have created a runtime within an order of magnitude of tokio,
-while significantly simpler and easier to understand.

-Downside, this runtime seemingly is struggling to make good use of multiple threads.
-This may be a result of lock contensions as a result of not optimising the data structures.
+I would consider this a decent attempt at a runtime.
+It's not the most effective but it certainly does good enough,
+especially for the intended goal of simplicity.

 ### Alternatives